 We began by aggregating global mental health resources to create an exhaustive reference corpus for augmentation.
 Publicly available metadata (titles, headers, word counts) were collected from seven leading platforms across the US, UK, Canada, and Australia: \textit{Verywell Mind} (3,109 docs), \textit{PositivePsychology.com} (974), \textit{PsychCentral} (421), \textit{GoodTherapy} (2,041), \textit{HeadsUpGuys} (113), \textit{ReachOut} (766), and the UK’s \textit{NHS} (216).
 Due to scraping restrictions, only NHS articles were retained in full, as their public, non-personal content is licensed under the Open Government Licence.
 For the other sources, we used publicly available metadata only.

 Using this metadata, we generated 7,424 synthetic articles with \texttt{GPT-4o-mini}, guided by prompts emphasizing therapist-informed principles such as emotional safety, harm reduction, and inclusivity (see Appendix~\ref{appendix:synthetic_prompts}).
-Each article was created in about 16.1 seconds at a cost of \$0.0007.
+Each article was created in 16.1 seconds on average at a cost of \$0.0007.

 Combined with the 216 licensed NHS articles, this yielded 7,640 documents from non-\textit{\textit{\textit{mindline.sg}}} platforms, which represents our reference corpus used for augmenting the original knowledge base.